nikitavoloboev/data/macOS/apps/day-one.md

 ### Family
 I have a dedicated journal where I put all the memories I have shared with my family.

-### Autolog
+### Twitter
-I use [IFTTT](../../tools/ifttt.md) to automatically post all my public activity from [Twitter](https://twitter.com/nikitavoloboev) & [Instagram](https://www.instagram.com/nikitavoloboev/) to this journal.
+I use [IFTTT](../../tools/ifttt.md) to [automatically post all my tweets](https://ifttt.com/applets/56660889d-save-your-tweets-to-day-one) from [Twitter](https://twitter.com/nikitavoloboev) here.
 Since I do want to lead a more open life, I very often post in the public outlets and share my experiences there so I want to have those experiences in Day One together with my more private memories.

-I then at the end of the week quickly move entries from `Autolog` to appropriate journals thus keeping `Autolog` ideally empty at all times.
-If I don't want to preserve a post and save it, I delete it.

-### Shares
+### Instagram
-At the end of the week, I transfer most tweets from Autolog I want to keep to this journal.
-Others I simply delete.
+Similar to Twitter, [this IFTTT recipe](https://ifttt.com/applets/61918118d-save-your-instagram-photos-to-day-one) will do the same but for my [Instagram](https://www.instagram.com/nikitavoloboev/) photographs.

 ## Looking back
 Besides Day One, I lead a more open diary and monthly overviews in [Looking Back](../../looking-back/looking-back.md).